 Create reusable workflows in GitHub Actions

-Reusable workflows in GitHub are a game-changer for organizations aiming to fortify their automation infrastructure.
-Embracing the principle of DRY (Don't Repeat Yourself), reusable workflows usher in standardization, allowing organizations and even entire enterprises to avoid redundancy and capitalize on consistent implementation of best practices.
-They help create paved paths for developers, making processes more streamlined and efficient, without imposing undue restrictions.
-This guide covers the implementation and deployment of reusable workflows to refine and elevate your GitHub Actions infrastructure.
+Reusable workflows allow you to embrace the DRY (Don’t Repeat Yourself) principle and usher in standardization and consistently implement best practices.
+They smooth developer journeys, making processes more streamlined and efficient, without imposing undue restrictions.
 As we move along, we will be joined by Deutsche Vermögensberatung AG (DVAG) for their advice on getting the most out of reusable workflows.

-Understand the essential components and syntax required to create a reusable workflow in Actions
+The essential components and syntax required to create reusable workflows

-Discover the URL structure and syntax for invoking a reusable workflow in Actions
+The URL structure and syntax for invoking a reusable workflow

-Learn how to incorporate your reusable workflow into projects housed in separate repositories
+How to incorporate reusable workflows into projects housed in separate repositories

 :